aljachimiak/amahi-docs/fedora-14.md

 layout: homepage
 title: Install Fedora
 ---

+# Important Notes

+1. The latest release for Amahi is based on [Ubuntu 12.04](ubuntu-12.html).
+Installing on Fedora is **not supported.**

+2. These old instructions are being migrated here and are available in the [main site instructions](http://www.amahi.org/instructions) with images and more details.

 # Install Fedora
 * Boot the installation machine from the Fedora installation DVD
 * Follow the instructions to install Fedora per the screenshots below.
 If you prefer details, visit this very detailed guide for Linux novices
-* Use the defaults to install Fedora in graphical mode (click the paper clips for screenshots).
+* Use the defaults to install Fedora in graphical mode

 	Use DHCP for the install process, unless you know you really need a static IP for install.